Mobalytics: Technology

 Mobalytics implemented a rating system called Gamer Performance Index (GPI) that evaluates the performance of the players.
 A visual map is provided with metrics that indicate the gaming skills in need of improvement, such as fighting, farming, vision, aggression, survivability, teamplay, consistency and versatility.
 The GPI analyzes gaming strengths and weaknesses, and provides insight for both players and their competitors.
 The Mobalytics software bases its analysis on recordings of the gaming matches.
 In 2019, the company partnered with a Swedish technology company Tobii to develop eye-tracking technology that is expected to provide a more complex behavioral analysis.

 Game titles

-Since its launch, the Mobalytics platform has grown to currently support five game titles by Riot Games: League of Legends, Teamfight Tactics, Legends of Runeterra, and VALORANT.
+Since its launch, the Mobalytics platform has grown to currently support four game titles by Riot Games: League of Legends, Teamfight Tactics, Legends of Runeterra, and VALORANT.